trevor-dolby-at-ibm-com/ace-unicode-characters/TraceInput/README.md

 1) Clone this repo using the ACE v12 toolkit Git perspective, making sure to select the "Import all existing Eclipse projects after clone finishes" checkbox on the "Clone Git Repository" dialog page.
 2) Deploy the TraceInput application to an ACE server using mqsibar, the toolkit, or ibmint.
 3) Send JSON data to `http://localhost:7800/jsonHTTPTraceAsJSON` to see it printed out as JSON and BLOB to the server console.
+4) Send any data to `http://localhost:7800/jsonHTTPTraceAsBLOB` to see it printed out as hex BLOB data to the server console.

 ## Sending Unicode data to the flow using a file